Magnitude 7.2 earthquake east of Philippines | DW | 11.08.2021

 Hawaii Emergency Management said Hawaii faced no tsunami threat.

-The Philippines is situated on the geologically active Pacific Ring of Fire and as a result, earthquakes are a recent ocurrence.
+The Philippines is situated on the geologically active Pacific Ring of Fire and as a result, earthquakes are a recent occurrence.